Quantum Boltzmann machine learning of ground-state energies: Ground-state energy estimation algorithm and its performance

-By invoking~\cite[Corollary~1]{Khaled2020} and further analysis from the supplementary material, we conclude the following convergence guarantee for the QBM-GSE algorithm: \begin{theorem} The QBM-GSE algorithm converges to an $\varepsilon$-stationary point of $f(\theta)$ in~\eqref{eq:obj-f-def}, i.e., such that
+By invoking~\cite[Corollary~1]{Khaled2020} and further analysis from Appendix~\ref{sec:sample_comp}, we conclude the following convergence guarantee for the QBM-GSE algorithm: \begin{theorem} The QBM-GSE algorithm converges to an $\varepsilon$-stationary point of $f(\theta)$ in~\eqref{eq:obj-f-def}, i.e., such that

 \end{theorem}

 Note that $\theta_m $ in Theorem~\ref{thm:main} is a random variable, as given in the QBM-GSE algorithm, and the expectation in~\eqref{eq:SGD-main} is with respect to the randomness associated with generating~$\theta_m$.